Areas of Professional Practice

 Having trained over 1,000 clinicians in forensic mental health issues, we enjoy teaching and training opportunities in graduate and medical school settings in the US and Caribbean.

-In addition, real-time telemedicine resources allow face-to-face evaluations and medico-legal consultation.
+In addition, real-time telemedicine resources allow face-to-face evaluations and medico-legal consultation around the country.

 Clinical * Forensic * Medical * Neuropsychology